 Create a filtered drop-down menu

-If your work encompasses multiple keywords, you can use tags and categories to organize your content then display it in a drop-down menu.
-To do so, add a folder then add navigation links for your separate categories.
+If your work includes multiple keywords, you can use tags and categories to organize your content and display it in a drop-down menu.
+To do so, add a folder and then add navigation links for your separate categories.
 This will appear in your main navigation as a clickable drop-down menu.

 Limit content to clients

-To display work on your site while restricting who views it, you can create galleries that don't appear in your main navigation menu as well as password-protect pages.
-With customizable lock screens, this allows clients to log in through a branded portal, viewing sensitive or private materials without having to leave your site.
+To display work on your site while restricting who views it, you can create pages that don't appear in your main navigation menu as well as password-protect pages with customizable lock screens.
+This way, clients can log in through a branded portal to view sensitive or private materials without leaving your site.

 Optimize for search engines

-If you'd like your images to appear in search results, adding image descriptions and captions allows Google to understand what your pictures are of.
+If you'd like your images to appear in search results, adding image descriptions and captions helps Google understand what your pictures depict.
 Image captions are also used as alt text, making your site more universally accessible.

 This just the start of your portfolio's possibilities.
 You can use the following guides to build out your portfolio site and show the world what you're about.